oodsway/FreeBSD_install_guides/FreeBSD11+xfce.md

 ```# cp .xinitrc /home/username/```

-Change .xinitrc ownership to username (this was step omitted in this video was included in KDE video):
+Change .xinitrc ownership to username (this step was omitted in this video but was included in KDE video; I included it):

 ```# chown username:username /home/username/.xinitrc```